diem/diem/config/README.md

 - StateSyncConfig - Specifies parameters around state sycnhronization and the set of peers that provide the data
 - StorageConfig - Where the LibraDB is stored and its gRPC service endpoints
-- VMConfig - Specifies the permitted publishing options and scripts that can be executed

 ### Client Configuration